 We weren’t long into the audio tour before a fellow came in to announce that there was an etching demonstration in Rembrandt’s former graphic workshop in a few minutes.
 We had arrived first thing in the morning, and we were glad we did.
 There were only 8-10 people in the museum, and the workshop was small.
 It could maybe hold 16 people, maximum.

 The printmaker showed how copper plates would have been scratched using a special etching tool to create burrs in the metal, which would hold the ink rubbed into the creases.
 The remaining ink was then rubbed off carefully, then the plate was placed in the contraption below for pressing:

 An artist could re-use a plate a few times, but not indefinitely.
 Eventually, the scratches in the metal would dull and blur over time.
 I was glad we were able to catch the demonstration, it was so educational!

-The museum also offers paint making demonstrations.
+The Rembrandt House Museum also offers paint making demonstrations.
 Painters made their own paints by hand, by mixing dry pigments with solvents.
 We had just missed the demonstration, but I thought the media alone were beautiful even without seeing the demo:

 And if you fancy yourself an artist, they offer various classes in drawing as well.
 On the day we were there, they were going to teach a class in “drawing ears and eyes”.
 But, we decided against it this time.
 If we were going to try our hand at being artists, we wanted to create something complete, not just a few disjointed body parts.
 Still, if you have the time and inclination, it would make a great souvenir!

 In the modern annex, there are rotating art exhibits to peruse before heading back to the entrance.
 Make sure to check out the small but charming gift shop before you leave.
-For more information on admission and hours, check out the Rembrandt House website.
+For more information on admission and hours, check out the Rembrandt House Museum website.

 Address: Jodenbreestraat 4, 1011 NK Amsterdam, Netherlands

 I Amsterdam City Card: free